DominicFox/MusicID-A-Shazam-Clone-in-Python-/README.md

 # MusicID (A Shazam Clone in Python)
-My A Level Project.
-A clone of Shazam, with a very small dataset to prove the concept works.
+A clone of Shazam that I coded entirely by myself from scratch.
+I constructed a small dataset to prove the code works correctly.

-This is MusicID, a project I chose to do for my A Level Coursework.
+This is MusicID, a project I chose to do for some coursework.
 It is in essence a Shazam clone with a much smaller dataset.

-This code was not intended for any user to actually be using hence it isn’t written in a professional or robust way, for example, it does not feature error checking.
-It was written to prove that I can implement and design a complex program in Python.

 For those interested I have included some documents explaining the whole program and how the algorithm works.
 There is also a small analysis of the accuracy of the program.

 For those wanting to test it out, follow this dropbox link (https://www.dropbox.com/sh/bz1nbqranr2btgm/AADwq0xitVAjlW8HldQgvJwha?dl=0) for the additional files which includes some temp storage files for the code and also the fingerprint database (which is simply written out as a binary txt file).
 Download all of the files (~380Mb) and simply put them in the same folder as the python files.
-With all the code and text files in the same folder, run 'main.py' and it should all work (in theory).
+With all the code and text files in the same folder, run 'main.py' and it should all work!

-The songs I fingerprinted are as follows (yes its very Taylor Swift themed I had lots of her songs saved already don’t be judging (All songs are the original, non-Taylor's Version, songs)):
+The songs I fingerprinted are as follows (yes its very Taylor Swift themed, it's just what I had downloaded already :D ):
  - Ed Sheeran - Castle On The Hill
  - Ed Sheeran - Perfect
  - Ed Sheeran - River ft.
 Eminem